-Describing the global physical and chemical properties of the atmospheric aerosol in atmospheric models is challenging due to their large spatial and temporal variability-in these properties.
-The diameter of the particles spansean span several orders of

-- 10 magnitude and the chemical composition can include hundreds of compounds (e.g., Colbeck et al., 2014).
-For example, when the nanometer sized smallest partices grow in size, they contribute to the number of aerosol particles which can form cloud droplets (Kulmala and Kerminen, 2008) while the largest particles of micrometer size can also affect rain formation (Jensen and Lee, 2008)For example, at the lower end of the size spectrum, particles of nanometer size in diameter, as they grow in size, contribute to the number of aerosol particles which can form cloud droplets (Kulmala and Kerminen, 2008) while at the - 15 upper end of the spectrum, particles larger than one micrometer in diameter affect rain formation (Jensen and Lee, 2008).
-Particles of different sizes affect both atmospheric radiation (Chung et al., 2005) and cloud processes (Lohmann and Feichter, 2005) in different ways (Boucher et al., 2013; Myhre et al., 2013).
+Describing the global physical and chemical properties of the atmospheric aerosol in atmospheric models is challenging due to their large spatial and temporal variability.
+The diameter of the particles spans several orders of magnitude and the chemical composition can include hundreds of compounds (e.g., Colbeck et al., 2014).
+For example, when the nanometer sized smallest particles grow in size, they contribute to the number of aerosol particles which can form cloud droplets (Kulmala and Kerminen, 2008) while the largest particles of micrometer size can also affect rain formation (Jensen and Lee, 2008) Particles of different sizes affect both atmospheric radiation (Chung et al., 2005) and cloud processes (Lohmann and Feichter, 2005) in different ways (Boucher et al., 2013; Myhre et al., 2013).
 Therefore, in order to accurately simulate the effects of aerosol on the global climate, the entire aerosol particle size spectrum must be represented.
-In addition to the particle size, the chemical composition of particles, i.e. in particular the absorption (Dubovik et al., 2002) and solubility/hygroscopicity (Chemical composition of particles). - 20 et al., 2016) vary strongly between different aerosol constituents, influencing their ability to affectof the aerosol constituents, also influence radiation and cloud interactionseloud processes in the atmosphere.
+In addition to the particle size, the chemical composition of particles, in particular the absorption (Dubovik et al., 2002) and solubility/hygroscopicity (Che et al., 2016) vary strongly between different aerosol constituents, influencing their ability to affect radiation and cloud interactions.
 In order to properly simulate these aerosol effects, the composition should also be adequately represented in the models.